 Instant Pot Baby Back Ribs

 Ribs can now be a last minute dinner for the whole family.
 Another great thing is more than one rack of ribs can be done at a time.
 I have done two racks at a time and have heard that you can even get three racks in there if you have one of the bigger models.
+No matter how many you cook at a time they are done in just about 30 minutes.

 The Instant Pot is also great to use to cook ribs when you are having friends or family over for dinner.
 You can prepare multiple racks ahead of time and keep them in the fridge.
 Just before serving they can be thrown on the grill or put under the broiler for a few minutes and then brushed with some barbeque sauce and they are ready to eat.